What Is Mulch?

 Wood mulch can help cover soil, reduce weeds, conserve moisture, reduce erosion, and improve appearance.

-Different wood mulches have different textures, colors, and breakdown rates.
+Different wood mulches have different:

 The best choice depends on the property, plants, appearance goals, budget, drainage, and maintenance plan.